miklevin/MikeLev.in/_posts/2024-09-13-jupyter-nix-flake.md

 ---

+## Embracing Nix for Personal Development and Environment Control

 By sharing this journey, I hope to inspire others to take control of their development environments and embrace the power of Nix.